Intersection (road)

 An intersection or an at-grade junction is a junction where two or more roads converge, diverge, meet or cross at the same height, as opposed to an interchange, which uses bridges or tunnels to separate different roads.
 Major intersections are often delineated by gores and may be classified by road segments, traffic controls and lane design.

+This article primarily reflects practice in jurisdictions where vehicles are driven on the right.
+If not otherwise specified, "right" and "left" can be reversed to reflect jurisdictions where vehicles are driven on the left.

 Types

 Road segments

 One way to classify intersections is by the number of road segments (arms) that are involved.